apostrophecms/apostrophe-documentation/docs/devops/email.md

-# Sending email from your Apostrophe project
+# Sending Email from Your Apostrophe Project

 Any module in an Apostrophe project can send email easily.
 Here's an example.
 This example builds on `apostrophe-pieces`, which we have already learned about.